eduardosgoncalves/react-the-complete-guide-incl-redux/README.md

-# react-the-complete-guide-incl-redux
+# React - The Complete Guide (incl Hooks, React Router, Redux)

-React - The Complete Guide (incl Hooks, React Router, Redux)
+This is a repository with the code produced on the course "React - The Complete Cuide (incl Hoos, React Router, Redux)", from [Udemy](https://www.udemy.com/course/react-the-complete-guide-incl-redux).